Reporting and Updating of Information

 Within thirty (30) days, behavior analysts must report the following to the BACB:

-- Any violation of the Compliance Code or disciplinary investigation, action, or sanction, filing of charges, conviction or plea of guilty or nolo contendre (“no contest”) to charges by a governmental agency, health care organization, third-party payor, or educational institution.
+- Any violation of the Compliance Code or disciplinary investigation, action, or sanction, filing of charges, conviction or plea of guilty or no contest (i.e., nolo contendere) by a governmental agency, health care organization, third-party payor, or educational institution.

 - Any public health- and safety-related fines or tickets where the behavior analyst is named on the ticket;